 Topics covered include:

-- Week Five: Effective Communication and Crisis Management
+- Week 4: Effective Communication & Crisis Management

 At the end of this course participants will be able to:

 - Consider how deteriorating mental health impacts on all aspects of a person’s physical health, social welfare and psychological wellbeing